junosw/web-dev-get-started-basics/README.md

     2. This is a very basic web page and a basic folder structure.
 Any project is free to organize the code however they like but typically people use expected conventions so that other developers can find things easily.
     3. My use of "index" for file names is just a generic convention for "the starting point file".
 Typically a web project would have many files with specific, meaningful names.
     4. The "templates", "styles" and "scripts" are the three building blocks of pretty much every web site.
-    5. [JQuery](https://jquery.com/) is a "library" that provides a bunch of basic functionality - you can see I'm using it here to change the image on button click (in `src/scripts/index.js`)
+    5. [JQuery](https://jquery.com/) is a [library](https://en.wikipedia.org/wiki/JavaScript_library#:~:text=A%20JavaScript%20library%20is%20a,and%20other%20web%2Dcentric%20technologies.) that provides a bunch of basic functionality - you can see I'm using it here to change the image on button click (in `src/scripts/index.js`)
-5. "Run the app!" - this is an important step in any dev project - get the thing running locally.
+5. Run the app! - this is an important step in any dev project - get the thing running locally.
 For this project, this is drop-dead simple - just open `src/templates/index.html` in your browser and you'll see the web page I've made.
-6. "Modify the code" - using your code editor, open that same file and feel free to modify the html.
-You can also modify styles/index.css or scripts/index.js to change the css style or javascript respectively.
+6. Modify the code - using your code editor, open that same file and feel free to modify the html.
+You can also modify `styles/index.css` or `scripts/index.js` to change the css style or javascript respectively.
 Each of these three technologies, HTML, CSS and Javascript are deep topics in and of themselves but you can see in this project that I've done something very basic and you can Google each thing I've added to learn more.
     1. Once you've changed something, just refresh the page in the browser to see the change
     2. A very basic change to test this would be to just change "Web Dev Getting Started" to say something else